Biokastin/Woolly-Hash/README.md

 # Woolly Hash

-Calculates a novel fuzzy hash based on merging byte pair averages in a tree like pattern.
-No dependencies other than C++ standard library.
+Calculates a novel fuzzy hash based on merging bit pair via XOR in a tree like pattern.
+No dependencies other than C++20 standard library.

 ## test & benchmark compile instructions